 “Typically, I usually carry concealed most of the time, but I didn’t that day, and the situation wouldn’t have warranted deadly force,” he said.

 Steve said he believes it was a case of mistaken identity when a male driver stopped next to his vehicle at a stoplight and yelled at him.
 Steve and his wife, who was in the car with him, had no idea where the man came from or who he was.
 The man eventually left the pair alone, but Steve said they were shaken up after the incident.

 “Like I said, that wouldn’t warrant deadly force anyway, so I started looking into non-lethal options,” he explained.
-“Of course, the tasers came up and then the pepper spray came up, but I wanted I wanted something that could separate myself a little bit more.”
+“Of course, stun guns came up and then the pepper spray came up, but I wanted I wanted something that could separate myself a little bit more.”